silverjuke/silverjuke/README.md

 for this are missing xine codecs, install eg. libxine-plugins in this case.

-**Windows:**  For Windows, an installation program with the most recent version is available at http://silverjuke.net .
-Note, that the windows binaries are not opened sourced.
+**Windows, Mac:**  For Windows and Mac OS X, ready-to-use programs with the most recent version are available at http://silverjuke.net .
+Note, that these binaries are not opened sourced.

 Issues